-We are almost half of the year 2021, we thought it right to share with Linux enthusiasts out there the most popular distributions of the year so far.
-In this post, we will review the top 10 most popular Linux distributions based on the usage statistics and market share.
+We are almost half of the year, we thought it right to share with Linux enthusiasts out there the most popular distributions of the year so far.

 DistroWatch has been the most reliable source of information about open-source operating systems, with a particular focus on Linux distributions and flavors of BSD.
 It collects and presents a wealth of information about Linux distributions consistently to make them easier to access.